TanmayNagdeve/Task4_Elevate_Labs/README.md

 Dashboard Design

-For the task StarBucks Data set has been utilized which included 2 csv files Orders_Table & Products_Table.
+For the task, StarBucks Data set has been utilized which included 2 csv files Orders_Table & Products_Table.

 The files were cleaned and transformed using Power Query Editor in PowerBI.